Office of the Superintendent of Financial Institutions

 FRIs are expected to submit semi-annual progress reports to OSFI on their implementation of IFRS 17.
 The reports will detail the status of the project and any material decisions made.

-The first progress report is due no later than September 30, 2018.
-FRIs should submit subsequent reports semi-annually on or before:
+FRIs should submit progress reports semi-annually on or before:

 OSFI expects FRIs to engage their senior management in the IFRS 17 work plan.
 Senior management should review and approve all material elements of the information provided to OSFI.
 Progress report information received from the FRIs will be considered confidential and treated accordingly.